WandilePhinzi/explainable-diabetes-prediction/README.md

 ## Install dependencies
 pip install -r requirements.txt
 Running the Project
-You can explore the project in two ways:
+You can explore the project by:

-Option A: Jupyter Notebook
+Jupyter Notebook:
 Run the notebooks/diabetes_prediction.ipynb (or the main analysis notebook) to walk through the entire data science pipeline step-by-step, from EDA to model explanation.

-Option B: Interactive Web App
-Launch the Streamlit web application for an interactive experience.

 ## bash
 streamlit run app/app.py